OpenTranslationBible/open-bible/en-GB/50.Philippians/md/philippians-04.md

 ## Philippians 4:20

-To our God and Father be glory for ever and ever.
+Glory be to our God and Father for ever and ever.
 Amen.

 ## Philippians 4:21